-The daily active users or DAUs is one of the most-used and important metrics for social media companies such as Facebook, Twitter, Pinterest and Snap.
+The daily active users or DAUs are one of the most used and important metrics for social media platforms such as Facebook, Twitter, Pinterest, Snap, and Weibo.

-The purpose of the DAUs metric is to measure users’ engagement and activities on their platforms.
+The purpose of the DAU metric is to measure users’ engagement and activities on social media platforms.

-In this article, we are going to do just that by comparing the DAUs of Facebook, Snap and Twitter.
+Therefore, in this article, we are going to examine and compare the DAU metrics of Facebook, Snap, Twitter and Weibo.

 For your information, Pinterest does not specifically publish a DAU figure.